edrondsal/fstk-capstone-udacity-nanodegree-/Readme.md

 ## Project Structure

-For this Capstone project, a Full Stack app is proposed, with not only the backend but also a front end to complete test the API Endpoints.
+For this Capstone project, a Full Stack app is proposed, with the backend and tokens to complete test the API Endpoints.

 1. [`./backend/`](./backend/README.md)
 2. [`./frontend/`](./frontend/README.md)